alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_095_eng.md

 Anyway, the sheer volume, overwhelming screen density, the sharp editing that keeps pounding without pause.
 It was two hours that passed in a flash.
 And I want to see the "next" one soon (laughs).

 The CG usage and photography have become even more exquisite.
-The color design supporting that must have been incredibly difficult.
+The colour design supporting that must have been incredibly difficult.
 These kinds of works must be rewarding but would be impossible for me (laughs).
 I'm just full of praise.

 And then there's *Summer Wars*.